erajasekar/AITILA/PITCHME.md

 ### Easier manually format emails in Chatter in Classic than in lightning.

 > In lightning, within the Chatter section, I have the option to send release email from there.
-I chose not to because I have to manually remove recipient emails from the body and paste those emails to the above fields, CC and BCC accordingly.
-The recipient emails that are in the body should already be pre-populated in the associated BCC and CC fields.
-I also have to manually format the body of the text to insert paragraph breaks where needed.
-As a result, I find it quicker and easier to simply switch to classic and send the email from there without having to manually add recipient emails and reformat the body.
+I have to manually format the body of the text to insert paragraph breaks where needed.
+I find it quicker and easier to simply switch to classic and send the email from there without having to manually add recipient emails and reformat the body.

 by Miguel Ulloa
 ---